European stocks rally after Brexit, banking rules deals

 LONDON (Reuters) - European stocks rallied to a week’s high on Friday as Britain and the European Union announced a breakthrough in Brexit negotiations and new global banking regulations appeared kinder to European banks than had been expected.

-The European Commission said enough progress had been made after it worked through the night with the UK to end an impasse over the status of the Irish border, which had scuppered an earlier attempt to clinch a deal on Monday.
+The European Commission said enough progress had been made after it worked through the night with the United Kingdom to end an impasse over the status of the Irish border, which had scuppered an earlier attempt to clinch a deal on Monday.

-Financials lifted the pan-European Stoxx 600 0.8 percent by 0923 GMT, with the banking index up 2.6 percent at a five-week high.
+Financials lifted the pan-European Stoxx 600 0.8 percent.
+The euro zone banking index .SX7E rose 2.3 percent, its best gains in five months.

-Among the top gainers were ABN Amro, up 5.7 percent; Lloyds, up 4.5 percent and Danske Bank, up 4.4 percent.

 Policymakers announced a compromise late on Thursday on rules forcing banks to hold more capital and cash, capping a decade of efforts to make banks more resilient and avoid a repeat of the 2008 financial crash.